Evenings in a French Kitchen after Days Spent on the Sporting Road with Paper Hulls, Silk Lines, and Fast Horses

 Add another 32 oz. honey or maple syrup.

 Add another 5 gal. barley water, if necessary to achieve proper consistency.
 Can in sterilized jars from the dishwasher and store.
-Serve with Kalbi-Korean short ribs, or any other Asian food, as a spicy dipping sauce, or used in various cooking.
+Serve with Kalbi-Korean short ribs, or any other Asian food, as a spicy dipping sauce, or used in various cooking preparations to add a little heat and a lot of flavor.